zizhuspot/haojia/source/_posts/Nine Super Useful Javascript Tips Property Selectors.md

 The above is a simple implementation of the CommonJs specification.
 The core solves the isolation of scopes and provides the Myrequire method to load methods and properties.

-9. Recursive acquisition of object properties
+### 9. Recursive acquisition of object properties

 If I had to choose the most widely used design pattern, I would choose the Observer pattern.
 If I had to pick the algorithmic thinking I've encountered the most, it would be recursion.
-Recursion divides the original problem into structures that have the same structure.
-Subproblems are then solved in turn, and the results of the subproblems are combined to finally get the answer to the original problem.
+Recursion divides the original problem into structures that have the same structure. `Subproblems` are then solved in turn, and the results of the subproblems are combined to finally get the answer to the original problem.

 ```javascript
 const user = {